Fanatic-Provender/hacker/README.md

 # `hacker`

 `hacker` is an assembler that converts Hack assembly code into binary machine code as defined in the [nand2tetris] project.
 Please follow the instructions below to install `hacker`.
-You may skip to the section "Using `hacker`" if you already have a copy of the `hacker` source repository.

 ## Installing Git